GSA/USSM/_pages/marketplace/fleet.md

 <BR>
 <a href="https://www.gsa.gov/buy-through-us/products-and-services/transportation-and-logistics-services/fleet-management/vehicle-purchasing/federal-vehicle-standards" title="" target="_blank">Federal Fleet Vehicle Standards</a>
-Standard classifications for commercially available vehicles, as well as minimum technical, quality, and optional equipment specifications are published by GSA.
+Standard classifications for commercially available vehicles, as well as minimum technical, quality, and optional equipment specifications are updated and published annually by GSA.
 These standards ensure Federal vehicles are safe, durable, and economical, and provide uniformity in the acquisition process.

                 <hr class="margin-top-auto width-full">
             </div>